insales/omniauth-sberbank/README.md

 ## License

-Copyright: 2011-2021 Anton Maminov (anton.maminov@gmail.com)
+Copyright: 2021-2021 Sergei Baksheev (sergbaksheev825@gmail.com)

 This library is distributed under the MIT license.
 Please see the LICENSE file.